 The board of directors

-The board of directors (“the Board”) currently comprises one executive director and four non-executive directors, one of whom is the chairman.
+The board of directors (“the Board”) currently comprises one executive director and three non-executive directors, one of whom is the chairman.
 The roles of chairman and chief executive are split in line with the Code.

 The Board meets regularly throughout the year and receives a board pack comprising individual reports from the executive director together with any other material deemed necessary for the Board to discharge its duties.
-The Board also conducts telephone board meetings as issues arise which require Board attention.
+The Board also conducts video conferencing board meetings as issues arise which require Board attention.
 It is the Board’s responsibility to formulate, review and approve the Group’s strategy, budgets and major items of expenditure.
 The Board sets the Group’s objectives and policies and monitors the implementation by the executive team.

-The Board has an audit committee which comprises Richard Round and John Sununu and is scheduled to meet at least twice a year.
+The Board has an audit committee which comprises Khosrow Zamani and John Sununu and is scheduled to meet at least twice a year.
 The external auditor attends the meeting at which the final audited accounts for each financial year are approved and the chief executive and chief financial officer are invited.
 It is the audit committee’s role to provide formal and transparent arrangements for considering how to apply the financial reporting and internal control requirements of the Code, whilst maintaining an appropriate relationship with the independent auditor of the Group.

 The Board has a remuneration committee which comprises Khosrow Zamani and John Sununu and meets as required.
 It is the remuneration committee’s role to establish a formal and transparent policy on executive remuneration and to set remuneration packages for individual directors.